SANTA MONICA Crepes

 Cookie time Cookie bar

-Cookie time is from New Zealand offering freshly baked big cookies and milkshakes.
-It's only one block away from Takeshita street and just one mins walk from Harajuku station.
-You can't miss it because this red monster is welcoming in front of the shop.
+Cookie time is from New Zealand and offers freshly baked big cookies and milkshakes.
+It's only one block away from the Takeshita street and just one minute walk from Harajuku station.
+You can't miss it because this red monster is waiting for you in front of the shop.

-Can you believe it's in Japan?
-You can try New Zealand's famous warm and sweet cookies (300 yen) and variety of milkshakes topped with lots of whipped cream, brownies, s'mores, or even with their cookies (500-800 yen).
+Can you believe it's finally in Japan?
+You can try New Zealand's famous warm and sweet cookies (300 yen) and a variety of milkshakes topped with lots of whipped cream, brownies, s'mores, or even with their cookies (500-800 yen).
+Nom nom nom!
+Talk about a rich treat!

-Calbee is a Japanese snack company.
-Here, in Takeshita street, you can get freshly fried their snacks.
+Calbee is a Japanese snack company, which is especially famous for the chips.
+Here, on Takeshita street, you can get their freshly fried snacks.
+They also sell some snacks for souvenirs too.

-French fries with cheese sauce is highly recommended.
+Fries with cheese sauce is a highly recommended dish.
 You also have several options for your sauce such as maple & cream cheese and chocolate.
 They are all 220 yen.

-The most controversial one might be french fries with ice cream if you want to try.
-More people say it's actually good.
+The most controversial one might be the fries with ice cream if you want to try.
+A lot of people say it's actually really good!

 Totti Candy Factory

-Located on the 2nd floor of the building in Takeshita street.
+Located on the 2nd floor of a building on Takeshita street.

 This giant and rainbow cotton candy is super Insta-worthy!
-It is such big and 800 yen, so maybe you can share with your friends (unless you are cotton candy lovers).
+It is huge and only 800 yen, so maybe you can share it with your friends, or have it all on your own.

-Harajuku is full of "kawaii" and unique stuffs, and desserts are not exceptional!
+Harajuku is full of "kawaii" and unique stuff, such as exceptional desserts!
 Try one or more of these places to have a delicious and fun experience.